montchr/dotfiles/README.md

 Make sure you have at least a vague sense of what's going on here.
 You don't need to understand all the intricacies – they'll become clearer as you continue to work with this stuff.
 Trust me. ;)

+Do keep in mind that your `~/.dotfiles` directory is a working Git repo!
+So if you make changes, try to make them in logical chunks and commit them.
+Remember:

+> Commit early and commit often.

 Starting from the top, here's a general overview of which files you may want to customize.